Retour vers le haut

 An eradication treatment is often rapid and effective

-Most of the time, Helicobacter pylori can be treated quickly.
-The treatment is based on the administration of several antibiotics along with a medication that reduces stomach acidity.
-This treatment lasts for 10 to 14 days.
-If this treatment is not effective, then the antibiotics will be modified.
+In the majority of cases, Helicobacter pylori can be treated expeditiously.
+The treatment is based on the administration of multiple antibiotics in conjunction with a medication that reduces stomach acidity.
+The duration of this treatment is between 10 and 14 days.
+In the event that this treatment proves to be ineffective, a decision will be taken to modify the antibiotics.

 Up to